kelseyhightower/kubernetes-initializer-tutorial/docs/deploy-envoy-initializer.md

     pending: []
 ```

-At this point the `envoy-initializer` is ready to initialized uninitialized Deployments.
+At this point the Envoy Initializer is ready to initialize uninitialized Deployments.